This post is an open thread and contains affiliate links.

 What We Know:

-The FERREX 4V Cordless Screwdriver (Product Code: 817180) is an Aldi Find.
+The FERREX 4V Cordless Screwdriver (Product Code 826082 in September of 2023; and Product Code 817180 in September of 2022) is an Aldi Find.
 It’s only in stores for a limited time — each store gets just one shipment — and once it’s sold out, you won’t be able to find it until it comes back.
 Most of the time, Aldi Finds are an annual thing, so if you can’t score one now, you’ll probably have to wait until the next year to get your hands on one.
 Aldi doesn’t ship online, either, so if you can’t find them in stores, you’re out of luck.

-At the time of this post, the screwdriver cost $24.99.
-That’s on par with other non-name brand 4V cordless screwdrivers I can find online.
+The screwdriver cost $14.99 in September of 2023.
+That’s $10 less than the $24.99 it cost in September of 2022.
+It’s another example we’ve seen lately of Aldi quietly dropping prices on certain Aldi Finds.
+That price is on par with other non-name brand 4V cordless screwdrivers I can find online.
 It’s $5 more than the 3.6V screwdriver Aldi sold in 2021, but it also has a little more power.

 A 4V (4 volt) screwdriver is on the lower end of power as far as screwdrivers go.
 This will be okay for light duty work around the house, but if your project requires a lot of power — like trying to get a screw into a wood stud after you’ve drilled a pilot hole — you’re likely going to need something more powerful.
 If you’re trying to thread something into a space that it’s already fitted into, though, this should do the job.